treeindev/checkout-discounts/README.md

 To include a custom checkout modify the `src/index.ts` file.
 You can scan any product by passing in an the product ID.
 Scanning a non-existing product ID outputs an error.

-There are two ways to adding products:
+There are two ways of creating new products on the system:
-1. At runtime.
+1) At runtime.
+This will create a new product for the current execution.
 Add the following on the `src/index.ts` file:
 ```bash
 checkout.add(7, "Shirt", "New Red Collection", 3.99)
 ```

-This adds a new product for the current execution.
-2. On file-based database.
+2) On file-based database.
 Add a new product object to the database class located at: `src/database/database.ts`.
 This ensures the product will be available on all executions.

+Once a product is created, it will be available for scanning.

 To add a new rule:
 1. Define a unique code to identify the rule.
 1. Review the existing rule types as each rule has an associated type.
-2. Once you find a rule type that matches your expectations, modify the `values` property to accomodate to your needs.
+2. Once you find a rule type that matches your expectations, modify the `values` property to accommodate to your needs.
 3. Example:
 ```bash
 {